apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

   Enables additional type checks.
 These are no enabled by default to preserve backwards compatibility.
 This flag accepts a comma-separate list of options:
   - `all`: Enable all additional checks.
-  - `ptransform_fn`: Enable type hint decorators when used with the `@ptransform_fn` decorator.
+  - `ptransform_fn`: Enable typehint decorators when used with the `@ptransform_fn` decorator.

-## Benefits of Type Hints
+## Benefits of typehints

-When you use type hints, Beam raises exceptions during pipeline construction time, rather than runtime.
+When you use typehints, Beam raises exceptions during pipeline construction time, rather than runtime.
 For example, Beam generates an exception if it detects that your pipeline applies mismatched `PTransforms` (where the expected outputs of one transform do not match the expected inputs of the following transform).
 These exceptions are raised at pipeline construction time, regardless of where your pipeline will execute.
-Introducing type hints for the `PTransforms` you define allows you to catch potential bugs up front in the local runner, rather than after minutes of execution into a deep, complex pipeline.
+Introducing typehints for the `PTransforms` you define allows you to catch potential bugs up front in the local runner, rather than after minutes of execution into a deep, complex pipeline.

 Consider the following example, in which `numbers` is a `PCollection` of `str` values: